godotengine/godot-docs/classes/class_camera.rst

 - :ref:`bool<class_bool>` **is_position_behind** **(** :ref:`Vector3<class_Vector3>` world_point **)** const

-Returns ``true`` if the given position is behind the Camera.
-Note that a position which returns ``false`` may still be outside the Camera's field of view.
+Returns ``true`` if the given position is behind the camera.

+**Note:** A position which returns ``false`` may still be outside the camera's field of view.

 .. _class_Camera_method_make_current:

 - void **make_current** **(** **)**

-Makes this camera the current Camera for the :ref:`Viewport<class_Viewport>` (see class description).
-If the Camera Node is outside the scene tree, it will attempt to become current once it's added.
+Makes this camera the current camera for the :ref:`Viewport<class_Viewport>` (see class description).
+If the camera node is outside the scene tree, it will attempt to become current once it's added.

 .. _class_Camera_method_project_local_ray_normal: